 A creative writing workshop in which students will complete an ambitious project: a group of short stories or poems, a play, or a novella.
 Editing, revising and critiquing with attention to the problems of longer literary forms.

-Prerequisite: ENGL 343, 344, or 345 or permission of the instructor
+Prerequisites: ENGL 110/112, ENGL 111/113, and ENGL 343, 344, or 345 or consent of the department.